Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 Escalate if not resolved

-If the school and LA do not put the child back on a path to full-time education with proper provision, escalate: LA formal complaint, LGSCO, Ofsted concern, pre-action letter from solicitor (free advice from IPSEA).
-These often work quickly.
+If the school and local authority do not put the child back on a path to full-time education with proper provision, escalate: local authority formal complaint, LGSCO, Ofsted concern, or pre-action correspondence after advice from IPSEA or a specialist solicitor.

 The impact on Section F provision